Trisophic-Union/Core-Documents/Constitution/Constitution.md

 - Executive
 - Vice Executive
-  Executive and Vice executive have the same amount of power.
+  Executive and Vice executives have the same amount of power.

 TEMPORARY MEASURE: Presidential office is absolute, anything can be done to uphold this constitution.

-If any office is empty, then the Presidental office outmatically takes control of that office until its requirements can be met.
+If any office is empty, then the Presidential office automatically takes control of that office until its requirements can be met.

 ##### Membership